Last updated: 5 July 2023

 - You have previously failed to pay fees due under another street trading licence or have failed to use a previous street trading licence

-You will also need to provide evidence that you have Public Liability Insurance to the value of £5 million and that your business is registered with your local council if you wish to sell food.
+You'll also need to provide evidence that you have Public Liability Insurance to the value of £5m and that your business is registered with us if you wish to sell food.

-Applications will not be considered without this evidence.
+We will not consider applications without this evidence.
 All details on the application are checked.

-Currently only casual trader licences are being issued to trade in the market and you should contact Waltham Forest Direct on 020 8496 3000 and ask for the Street Trading Team if you are interested in obtaining such a licence.
-Or please email the Street Trading Office stating what you wish to sell and to request an application pack.
-Please note that submission of an application does not guarantee that a casual trading licence will be allocated to you.
-This will be dependent on availability of trading sites and the commodity you wish to sell.
+We currently only issue casual trader licences to trade.
+Please call us on 020 8496 3000 and ask for our Street Trading Team if you're interested in getting such a licence.
+Alternatively, you can email our Street Trading Office stating what you wish to sell and ask for an application pack.
+Please note submitting an application does not guarantee that you will be allocated a casual trading licence.
+This will depend on the availability of trading sites and what you wish to sell.

-There is a non-refundable application fee of £35.50 plus a further charge for registration as a street trader.
+There is a non-refundable application fee of £35.50 plus a further charge to register as a street trader.

-The market operates a clashing policy that prevents the same item being sold within five trading sites.
-Traders are therefore asked to bear in mind that it will be more difficult to allocate licences for the more popular commodities, such as clothing, than for others.
+The market operates a clashing policy to stop the same item from being sold within five trading sites.
+We, therefore, ask traders to bear in mind that it will be harder to allocate licences for more popular items, such as clothing, than for others.

-Food traders must also be registered with their local Environmental Health office.
+Food traders must also register with their local Environmental Health office.